SulemanSadat/YouTube-Thumbnail-Downloader/README.md

 Powered by **Selenium** and **requests**, this script scrolls through the channel, collects all video links, and downloads **non-duplicate max-resolution thumbnails** automatically.

 Perfect for:
-- YouTubers who want to archive their content 🎥
+- YouTubers 🎥
+- Designers looking thumbnail inspiration 🎨
+- Video Editors 🎬
 - Researchers building datasets for AI/ML 🧠
-- Designers looking for thumbnail inspiration 🎨

 ---